 4. If the unit tests fail, CircleCI alerts the developer and stops the workflow.

-Features like Docker layer caching and test splitting can also help you build and test your images faster, shortening your time to deployment.
-For more on the benefits of using a continuous integration platform to orchestrate your Docker builds, tests, and deploys, visit How to build a CI/CD pipeline with Docker.
+Features like Docker layer caching and test splitting can also help you build and test your images faster, speeding time to deployment.
+To learn more about the benefits of using a continuous integration platform to orchestrate your Docker builds, tests, and deploys, visit How to build a CI/CD pipeline with Docker.

 Conclusion

-Now that you understand the nuances between Docker images and containers, you can make the most of the Docker platform.
-When working with Docker, automation helps you to integrate quickly and free up developer time to create new application features.
-Learn more about how CircleCI’s Docker and Kubernetes integrations can improve the efficiency of your software development process.
+Now that you understand the differences between Docker images and containers, you can make the most of the Docker platform.
+Automating with Docker helps you to deliver software faster and free up developer time to create new application features.
+Learn more about how CircleCI’s Docker and Kubernetes integrations can improve the efficiency of your software development process, and sign up for a free account to start optimizing your deployment strategies today.